benjaminion/upgrading-ethereum-book/src/book.md

 In summary:

-  - we can verify a single signature with two pairings, and
+  - We can verify a single signature with two pairings.
+  - We can naively verify $N$ signatures with $2N$ pairings.
-  - we can verify an aggregate of $N$ signatures with two pairings, $N-1$ additions in $G_1$ and $N-1$ additions in $G_2$.
-The cost of this is dominated by the cost of the pairings, the additions are almost free.
+  - Or we can verify $N$ signatures via aggregation with just two pairings, $N-1$ additions in $G_1$ and $N-1$ additions in $G_2$.
+Each elliptic curve point additions is much, much cheaper than a pairing.

 ###### Space benefits

 There is also a huge space saving when we aggregate signatures.

-An aggregate signature is 96 bytes as all BLS signatures are.
+An aggregate signature has 96 bytes as all BLS signatures do.
 So, to a first approximation, an aggregate of $N$ signatures occupies $\frac{1}{N}$ the space of the unaggregated signatures.

 Again, this is only a first approximation.
-The subtlety here is that, in order to construct the corresponding public key, we somehow need to keep track of which validators signed the message.
-We cannot assume that the whole committee participated, and we need to be careful not to include validators multiple times.
+The subtlety here is that, in order to construct the corresponding aggregate public key, we somehow need to keep track of which validators signed the message.
+We cannot assume that the whole committee participated, and we need to be careful not to include any validator more than once.

 If we know in advance who the members of the committee are and how they are ordered then this tracking can be done at the marginal cost of one bit per validator: true if the validator contributed to the aggregate, false if it did not.

 ##### The full picture

 This diagram illustrates the full flow from signing, through aggregating, to verifying.
 There are three validators in this case, although there could be many more, and each is signing the same message contents.
 Each validator has its own unique secret key and public key pair.
-The workflow is entirely non-interactive, and any of the actions up to the verification can happen independently.
+The workflow is entirely non-interactive, and any of the actions before the verification can happen independently.
 Even the aggregation can be done incrementally.

 <a id="img_bls_aggregation"></a>
 <div class="image" style="width:80%">